UrosHCS/nest-starter/README.md

 # NestJS starter app

-## Update 2022-09-01
-I am abandoning this project and NestJS in general.
-There are too many decorators, too much boilerplate code, slow startup, unnecessary OOP design patterns, too much magic.

-Angular is dreaded for a reason.
-The same reason(s) applies here.
-I'm gonna try fastify with knex, or the knex alternative: https://github.com/koskimas/kysely.
-The only thing that I'm missing in knex are model relations.

-Don't use Nest.
-I'm seriously.

 ## Introduction

 This is a boilerplate NestJS app based on the opinions from the Nest documentation, plus some additional ones.
 The purpose of this repository is similar to the very useful [nestjs-realworld-example-app](https://github.com/lujakob/nestjs-realworld-example-app).